mds/sa/readme.md

 1. Use [iA writer](https://ia.net/writer) to edit `service-agreement.md`
 2. Edit the variables at the top of `service-agreement.md` to update the agreement details.
 3. Update the Exhibit A and B sections, which include the statement of work, payment schedule, list of deliverables, etc.
 4. Export as a PDF from iA writer.
-See `service-agreement-example.pdf` for a demo.
+See `service-agreement.pdf` for a demo.

 [Visit iA writer's website for support](https://ia.net/writer/support)